hiking on the Koster Islands

 The almost car-free Koster Islands are Sweden’s most westerly populated islands and consist of the main islands of North and South Koster.
 Around them lie the Koster archipelago with a large number of skerries and rocky isles and the Kosterhavet marine national park.

 North and South Koster islands are a walker’s dream.
 Enjoy the stunning scenery from the marked paths and trails, or from the various resting spots.
+Remember that a large part of the islands is a nature reserve and at the Koster boat landing piers there are information signs with maps of routes and trails.
+If you are bringing a dog, it must be on a leash.

 On North Koster there are two marked circular routes that let you walk to the varying land and seascapes easily.
 Distances are comfortable so you don’t really have to plan ahead and there are plenty of interesting detours.
 There are four colour-coded walking trails between the piers, harbours and paths that go around and criss-cross South Koster.